 Landing His Dream Job Started with AIM Code School

 Eric’s AIM Code School web developer instructor, who also worked at Flywheel at the time, recommended he apply for a Happiness Engineer position at Flywheel.
 But, still stinging from prejudicial attitudes he’d encountered during his job search, Eric doubted his chances.

 “Before, any time I went for an internship, I would be so super-qualified, and never get a call back.
 I think for me, I was like a box to check.”

 But the way Flywheel interviewed him felt so easygoing he wasn’t even sure he was being interviewed.
 The company just kept asking him back to hang out.
 For a while, he thought they were going to ask to partner with him on the Highlander code camp if he ever taught it again.

 Finally, he scored an interview with CEO Dusty Davidson on the same day as his Highlander class graduation.
 A few hours later, a Flywheel representative called to tell him he had the job.

 “When I regained consciousness,” he jokes, “I thought, why do they want to hire me?
 They saw something in me that I didn’t know was there.”

-“But all of this starts with AIM and Interface,” he continues.
+“But all of this starts with AIM,” he continues.
 “Interface gave me the skills I needed.
 My instructors liked me and really came through for me.
 I wouldn’t be doing what I’m doing if there wasn’t an AIM.”